pandas-dev/pandas/doc/source/cookbook.rst

 Binary Files
 ~~~~~~~~~~~~

-Pandas readily accepts numpy record arrays, if you need to read in a binary
+pandas readily accepts numpy record arrays, if you need to read in a binary
 file consisting of an array of C structs.
 For example, given this C program
 in a file called ``main.c`` compiled with ``gcc main.c -std=gnu99`` on a
 64-bit machine,